top of page

 Can life insurance premiums be paid through superannuation?

 In many cases, yes.
 Life insurance and TPD (total and permanent disablement) premiums can be funded through superannuation for eligible policyholders.
-This arrangement means the premiums are paid from super contributions rather than personal income, which can dramatically reduce the out-of-pocket cost to the policyholder.
+This means premiums are paid from super contributions rather than personal income, which can dramatically reduce out-of-pocket cost.
 Income protection premiums are generally not funded through super, as the tax treatment is more favourable when held personally.
 Whether this structure is appropriate depends on an individual's superannuation balance, contribution limits and financial circumstances.
 See Arrow Equities' detailed guide on insurance payment structure for a full explanation.

-What is the 15% tax offset for insurance premiums inside super?
+What is the 15% tax concession for insurance premiums inside superannuation?

 Does moving insurance into superannuation reduce cover or change the policy terms?

 Not necessarily.
-In many restructuring scenarios, equivalent or identical cover can be maintained through a new policy held within or linked to a superannuation fund.
+In many restructuring scenarios, equivalent or greater cover amounts can be maintained through new policies issued within or linked to a superannuation fund.
 The key distinction is in how the premiums are funded, not in the nature or amount of the cover itself.
-That said, any restructure involving new policy issuance may require fresh underwriting, and individual circumstances vary.
-A professional review is the appropriate way to assess whether a restructure is suitable and what, if any, underwriting considerations apply.
+Any restructure involving new policy issuance requires fresh underwriting, and individual health circumstances will affect the outcome.
+A professional review is the appropriate way to assess whether a restructure is suitable.
 See Arrow Equities' guide on medical disclosure in insurance applications for context on how underwriting works.

 Is income protection better held inside or outside superannuation?